 The CBT Clinic at the Psychological Services Center is our general adult treatment clinic.
 Our focus is on developing, training, and delivering state-of-the-art cognitive-behavioral therapy.

 The Mindfulness Clinic at the Psychological Services Center offers evidence-based treatment for people coping with stress.
-Therapy is offered in a group-based setting to help people build a lifestyle to support healthy stress coping strategies.
+Therapy is offered via Zoom in a group-based setting to help people build a lifestyle to support healthy stress coping strategies.

-All therapy will begin with an initial clinical interview during which clients will be asked to complete a series of psychological questionnaires and cognitive assessments to screen for pathological symptoms and current problems.
+All therapy will begin with an initial clinical interview during which clients will be asked to complete a series of psychological questionnaires and cognitive assessments to screen for psychological symptoms and current problems.
 Following the initial clinical interview, clients will attend an eight-week mindfulness-based stress reduction (MBSR) intervention program.

-- Thursday classes: 3:00-5:30 pm (beginning October 3, 2019)
+- Thursday classes: 4:00pm – 6:30pm (beginning October 1st, 2020)